SugarcubeGames/splunkmd/0_DistributedEnvironmentSetup.md

 ## Splunk Environment

-The SROC environment consits of the following server, all of which are RHEL 8.
+The splunk environment consits of the following server, all of which are RHEL 8.

 Instance Type|Abbreviation|Number|IPs
 -|-|-|-|